Skip to main content

 CMMC Control Mapping Matrix

 Here are the baseline profiles mapped to their corresponding NIST SP 800-171 controls for your System Security Plan (SSP).
-Note that some controls utilize the Open Intune Baseline (OIB) JSON files, while others require manual configuration or custom XML to meet strict GCC High requirements.
+Note that some controls utilize the Open Intune Baseline (OIB) JSON files, while others require manual configuration or custom XML to meet strict compliance requirements.

 Deliverable ScopeProfile Source / FilenameCritical Setting VerificationNIST 800-171 ControlAudit Method